ejinsw/ejinsw/README.md

 # 💫 About Me:
-🔭 Currently working on DevConnect - a full-stack developer networking and job matching platform inspired by GitHub and LinkedIn.<br>💬 Contact me at ejinsw@gmail.com<br>🌐 Check out my portfolio at https://www.ejinsw.com/
+🔭 Currently working on a full-stack web reader and creator application.<br>💬 Contact me at ejinsw@gmail.com<br>🌐 Check out my portfolio at https://www.ejinsw.com/

 ## 🌐 Socials: